 Because the rice is already cooked, it only needs reheating.
 You should cook the other ingredients well (especially chicken) before adding the rice.

-Stir fry until heated all the way through and the flavours are evenly distributed through the rice.
+Stir fry until heated all the way through, and the flavors are evenly distributed through the rice.

 Ketchup rice and egg are a golden combination so I like to add a sunny side up fried egg to the dish, this is optional though.